FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/RaspberryPi/Installation.md

 sudo apt update -y
 sudo apt upgrade -y
 ```
+You may be prompted during the upgrade.
+Generally, accepting the defaults is appropriate.

 In some cases you need to run:
 ```sudo apt full-upgrade``` or ```sudo apt-get dist-upgrade```.